-'''

 p4 group -d groupname

-'''

-Alternately, invoke p4 group groupname and delete all the users from the group in the resulting editor form.
+Alternately, invoke p4 group groupname and delete all users, subgroups, and owners from the group in the resulting editor form.
 The group will be deleted when the form is closed.

 How protections are implemented

 This section describes the algorithm that Perforce follows to implement its protection scheme.
 Protections can be used properly without reading this section; the material here is provided to explain the logic behind the behavior described above.